All Episodes

 Oh, you're not?

-What do you uh so it's what an independent construction company?
+So it's what, an independent construction company?

 Third party.